adambard/learnxinyminutes-docs/java.html.markdown

         // LinkedLists - Implementation of doubly-linked list.
 All of the
         //               operations perform as could be expected for a
         //               doubly-linked list.
-        // Maps - A set of objects that maps keys to values.
-A map cannot
+        // Maps - A set of objects that map keys to values.
+Map is
+	//        an interface and therefore cannot be instantiated.
+	//        The type of keys and values contained in a Map must
+	//        be specified upon instantiation of the implementing
-        //        contain duplicate keys; each key can map to at most one value.
+        //        class.
+Each key may map to only one corresponding value,
+        //        and each key may appear only once (no duplicates).
         // HashMaps - This class uses a hashtable to implement the Map
         //            interface.
 This allows the execution time of basic
         //            operations, such as get and insert element, to remain